thin-edge/thin-edge.io/vision.md

-challenge and to focus on the business applications rather then connectivity and device management aspects, which are in a lot of cases considered "hygiene factors". thin-edge.io enables them to connect industial sensors and automation to a cloud service.
+challenge and to focus on the business applications rather then connectivity and device management aspects, which are in a lot of cases considered "hygiene factors". thin-edge.io enables them to connect industrial sensors and automation to a cloud service.
 High assurances in quality and scalability of thin-edge.io, not only itself but also in combination with custom-developed components, let the Service Provider